-ZuZu Sandals Review: Minimalist Hiking Sandals with Upcycled Soles
+ZuZu Sandals Review: Huarache-Style Barefoot Sandals

 The name ZuZu means “move” in Hebrew.
 These minimalist sandals are built to let you run, walk, and hike.
 ZuZu Sandals has three different huarache-style models, all of which have the same strapping system.
 You can replace the straps easily, so if your soles are still going and your straps wear out, it’s only $15 to replace them.
-These upcycled car tire soles feel like they’re going to be super long-lasting, and have a good grippiness to them.

 All sandals are unisex, which makes these a great barefoot sandal for men or for women.